zakj/helix-theme-schema/README.md

 formatter = { command = "taplo", args = ["fmt", "-"] }
 ```

-Note that with the default configs, taplo will not validate unless you are in a "workspace", which means a parent directory must contain something like a `.git` repository.
+With helix's default config, taplo will not validate unless you are in a "workspace", which means a parent directory must contain something like a `.git` repository.
-If you see a `this document has been excluded` message from taplo, that's likely the problem.
+If you see a `this document has been excluded` message from taplo after adding the schema, that's likely the problem.

 [helix]: https://helix-editor.com/
 [docs]: https://docs.helix-editor.com/themes.html